kavinduraisamy/simplebot/README.md

 # SimpleBot

-It is an basic chat bot application which is created using a SpringBoot and Program Ab.
+It is a basic chat bot application which is created using a SpringBoot and Program Ab.
 The Program Ab is an AIML 2.0 implementation

 ### Prerequisites

-JDK
+* JDK
-Maven
+* Maven

 ### How to Run

 Step 1: Clone the project

 Step 2: Edit the application.properties(src/main/resource) file and add your project base directory in simplebot.data.dir.

-...
-Exmple
+Exmple:

 simplebot.data.dir=e:/bot
-...

-Step 3: Add your AIML files in the directory bots/simplebot/aiml/ ...
+Step 3: Add your AIML files in the directory bots/simplebot/aiml/

 The example 'test.aiml' exists in the directory.
-...

 Step 4: Run SpringBootApplication using main method com.techforwarder.bot.simplebot.SimplebotApplication or mvn spring-boot:run